Commando: United States

 During 1941, the United States Marine Corps formed commando battalions.
 The USMC commandos were known collectively as Marine Raiders.
-On orders from President Franklin D. Roosevelt through a proposal from OSS Director Colonel William J. Donovan and the former Commander of the United States Marine Detachment Major Evans F Carlson, directed the formation of what became the Marine Raiders.
-Initially this unit was to be called Marine Commandos and were to be the counterpart to the British Commandos.
+Orders from President Franklin D. Roosevelt, through a proposal from OSS Director Colonel William J. Donovan and the former Commander of the United States Marine Detachment, Major Evans F Carlson, directed the formation of what became the Marine Raiders.
+Initially, this unit was to be called Marine Commandos and was to be the counterpart to the British Commandos.
 The name Marine Commandos met with much controversy within the Marine Corps leading Commandant Thomas J. Holcomb to state, "the term 'Marine' is sufficient to indicate a man ready for duty at any time, and the injection of a special name, such as commando, would be undesirable and superfluous."
-President Roosevelt's son James Roosevelt served with the Marine Raiders.
+President Roosevelt's son, James Roosevelt, served with the Marine Raiders.
 The Raiders initially saw action at the Battle of Tulagi and the Battle of Makin, as well as the Battle of Guadalcanal, the Battle of Empress Augusta Bay, and other parts of the Pacific Ocean Areas.
-In February 1944 the four Raider battalions were converted to regular Marine units.
+In February 1944, the four Raider battalions were converted to regular Marine units.
 Additionally, as parachuting special forces units, Paramarines arguably also qualified as commandos- though they too were assimilated into regular Marine units in 1944.

 In mid-1942, the United States Army formed its Army Rangers in Northern Ireland under William O. (Bill) Darby.
-The Rangers were designed along similar lines to the British Commandos.
+The Rangers were designed along lines similar to those of the British Commandos.
 The first sizable Ranger action took place in August 1942 at the Dieppe Raid, where 50 Rangers from the 1st Ranger Battalion were dispersed among Canadian regulars and British Commandos.
-The first full Ranger action took place in November 1942 during the invasion of Algiers in Northwest Africa in Operation Torch, again by members of the 1st Ranger Battalion.
+The first full Ranger action took place in November 1942 during the invasion of Algiers in Northwest Africa as part of Operation Torch, again by members of the 1st Ranger Battalion.